assassinsgreed/mhfz_server/README.md

 1. Update `./docker-compose.yml` and replace the values for `POSTGRES_USER` and `POSTGRES_PASSWORD` with unique values
 2. Set these same values in `./server/Erupe/config.json` in the `database` section

-By default, a public server will be hosted on Docker's internal IP address *192.168.100.181*.
+By default, a public server will be hosted on Docker's internal IP address.
 If you do not want this:
     * Remove the networks configurations in `docker-compose.yml` (lines 10-12, and 37-43)
-    * Update `./server/Erupe/config.json` and replace instances of *192.168.100.181* with another value
+    * Update `./server/Erupe/config.json` and replace instances of *127.0.0.1* with another value

 ## Installation Steps
 1. Run `docker compose up -d` to initialize the database, pgadmin, and server containers